nathan-mullings-dev/portfolio_profile/README.md

 Data Technican/Analyst
 ----------------------

-Aspiring Data Technician/Analyst focused on turning data into practical insights and continually growing in the tech space.
+I’m an aspiring Data Technician making the move from stock control in retail to the world of data.
+I’m currently wrapping up a Digital Skills Bootcamp where I’ve been learning SQL, Python, Excel, R, Tableau, Power BI, and Azure, and building hands-on projects along the way.
+I’m all about turning raw data into useful insights and love finding practical ways to make things work better.
+Always learning, always curious—and excited to grow in the data space!

 *   🌍  I'm based in London, UK
 *   ✉️  You can contact me at [iamnathanm@gmail.com](mailto:iamnathanm@gmail.com)